jeffreyyip/react-app/README.md

 Build and Run
 ================
-For development, run command:
+For DEVELOPMENT build, run command:

 npm install

 npm start

+(The GUI will be http://localhost:3000)

-For production build, run command:
+For PRODUCTION build, run command:

 npm install

 npm run build

+npm install -g serve

+serve -s build

+(The GUI will be http://localhost:5000)

 Command information
 ======================